 Nudity is probably the aspect of spa-going that causes guests the most anxiety.
 Let's be serious--baring it all to someone you've just met can feel awkward.
 But keep in mind that most therapists in the States go to great lengths to maintain guest modesty, stepping out of the treatment room to allow you to disrobe and get comfortable under the sheet on the massage table.
 If you're uncomfortable about being in the buff, you don't have to undress completely; it's perfectly okay to wear underwear while having a massage.
 Second, there are select treatments for which spas will often supply disposable undergarments.
 Though they'll never make the La Perla catalogue, they do ensure some modesty.

 Leaving 15 to 20 percent is customary.
 Tips should be left at the reception desk, which will have gratuity envelopes (you may want to check with your spa prior to paying, as most permit cash tips only).
 Received services from more than one therapist?
 Leave a separate tip for each one.
 Also, more often than not, spa staff appreciates when the gratuity is left in cash.
 At a medical spa, tip the facialist, not the medical doctor.
-Some spas include gratuity in the price, so it's always best to check before.

 Though many spas offer locker facilities, leave jewelry and valuables at home in order to avoid any worries or stress.